mlavi/hugo/content/post/calm.io-recap.md

 Calm compliments your existing software development pipelines for continuous integration, delivery, and deployment.
 Application integration testing for continuous delivery can be achieved with Calm:

-> A build system can invoke a Calm blueprint via our REST API to deploy an application with the latest build artifacts, perform application integration tests as operations, and then have Calm deprovision the application instance, accomplishing ephemeral application integration testing environments.
+> A build system can invoke a Calm blueprint via our REST API to deploy an application with the latest build artifacts, perform application integration tests as operations, and then have Calm de-provision the application instance, accomplishing ephemeral application integration testing environments.

 > The same outcome could be driven from inside a Calm blueprint, allowing you to model the entire application life cycle from build to test to deployment: invoke the build system, pull and deploy the latest artifacts, and then perform application integration test operations.